KordonBleu/vinage/readme.md

 ## Universes
 If you want to check for collision, you must first define a **universe** where collisions happen.
 Universes are mere instances of Rectangle.

-Most of the time you will want them to happen in an Cartesian plane, ie an infinite universe.
+Most of the time you will want them to happen in an Cartesian plane (i.e. an infinite universe).
 You can create it like this:
 ```JavaScript
 var myUniverse = new Rectangle(new Point(0, 0), Infinity, Infinity);
 ```